ikosmidis/XBX-supplementary/README.md

 </tbody>
 </table>

-At the time of writing the `topmodels` are package is not on CRAN.
+At the time of writing the `topmodels` package is not on CRAN.
 Please install it by doing

 ``` r
 install.packages("topmodels", repos = "https://zeileis.r-universe.dev")